eLearning

 No, learning styles don’t exist in the way we think they do, and they definitely don’t contribute to better learning.

-You could ask employees their preference for learning something, but that will not be consistent or prove that it’s the best way to teach the content or even the best way for them to learn it.
+You could ask employees about their preferences for learning something, but that will not be consistent or prove that it’s the best way to teach the content or even the best way for them to learn it.
 A general preference for how you learn doesn’t make it true that someone will learn best in that way across the board.

 Also, covering all learning preferences is impossible, and we’d kill ourselves trying.
 We can’t create a class, course, job aids, videos, etc., to cover all supposed learning styles.
 They’re too different, and the content should dictate the style more than any single person’s preference.